Spectral inequalities for nonnegative tensors and their tropical analogues: Tropical spectral radius of nonnegative tensors

+This suggests the following rule to construct all the $3$-cycles with a vertex set of cardinality $2$: -- in state $1$, select one of the terms at the right hand side of~\eqref{e-eq-t1} except the first term $t_{1111}v_1^3$ (which would lead to a multiloop), --- in state $2$, select one of the terms at the right hand side of~\eqref{e-eq-t2}, except the first term $t_{2222}v_2^3$; Then, the exponents of the terms which are selected determine the edges of the multigraph.
+For instance, selecting $t_{1112}v_1^2v_2$ in state $1$, and $t_{2111}v_1^3$ in state $2$, yields the exponent vectors $(2,1)$ and $(3,0)$, corresponding precisely to the rows of the matrix $A(\gamma_1^2)$.
+It follows that there are precisely $9$ $3$-cycles not reduced to multiloops, corresponding to these different selections.
+We next list the adjacency matrices of all these $3$-cycles, and the associated weights,

-\end{example} \begin{rem} Corollary~\ref{cor-lp} leads to a polynomial time algorithm to compute the spectral radius of a tropical tensor.
+\Cref{chartropeigten} shows that the tropical spectral radius of $\cT$ is given by the maximum of the weights~\eqref{e-gamma1}, \eqref{e-gamma2new} and of the weights appearing in the latter table. \end{example} \begin{rem} Corollary~\ref{cor-lp} leads to a polynomial time algorithm to compute the spectral radius of a tropical tensor.
 The reduction to ergodic Markov decision processes allows us, more generally, to apply any algorithm developed in this setting, including policy iteration~\cite{whittle86}.
 For huge scale instances, iterative power type algorithms may be more suitable.
 One may use the relative value iteration~\cite{white}.
 This algorithm does converge if the optimal strategies satisfy a certain cyclicity condition (Corollary~5.9 and Theorem 6.6 of \cite{AG03}).
-One may also use the projective Krasnoselskii-Mann iteration proposed in~\cite{Gstott}, section 5, which converges without any condition of cyclicity. \end{rem}
+One can also use the projective Krasnoselskii-Mann iteration described in~\cite{Gstott}, section 5, which is a power type algorithm with damping that converges without any condition of cyclicity. \end{rem}